Wild Duluth Races Info

 Runners must arrive at Highland/Getchell Aid Station at mile 53.2 by 9:45 p.m. in order to continue.

 In the 100K, Pacers may be picked up at the Munger Trail TH Aid Station at mile 42.
+You may use multiple pacers, but only one pacer at a time.

 AID STATIONS/DROP BAGS: Aid Stations will be between 2.0 and 6.9 miles apart.
 Spirit Mountain is an unmanned water only aid station.
 Crews are allowed to meet their runners at Spirit Mountain.
 Standard ultra food and beverages will be available at all aid stations.
 Crew members may only provide aid to runners at designated aid stations.
 Limited parking will be available at aid stations.
 NO CREW ACCESS AT GRAND PORTAGE AID STATION.